jamescoll/cpp_portfolio/README.md

 27. A problem from the Sample Exam which involved histograms.

-28 - 30.
+28. - 30.
 Two programs which modify a class NumberSet in the following ways i) to add a function which returns the min and max values of the set ii) return the nth largest variable of a given numberset.
-(29 is redundant - repeated question)
+(29 is redundant - repeated question).

 31. A program which adds functionality to a basic String class by implementing functions similar to strcmp, strncmp, strchr, strrchr and strstr.